shahzaib14944/ChatApp/README.txt

-I forgot to add a drawer button at top, just swipe left to open. thanks
+I forgot to add a drawer button at top, just swipe right to open. thanks